-Plans and implements lesson plans which meet the needs of a diverse student population, teach students, correct students’ work and maintains a safe learning environment for students to develop skills and knowledge necessary to meet state and district standards.
-Also, provide training assistance to teaching staff in Technology Rich Classrooms.
+Plans and implements lesson plans which meet the needs of a diverse student population, teach students, correct students’ work and maintains a safe learning environment for students to develop skills and knowledge necessary to achieve the State Benchmark Standards.

 ESSENTIAL FUNCTIONS / PERFORMANCE RESPONSIBILITIES include the following.
 Other duties may be assigned.

 1. Provides instruction in Physical Education utilizing a course of study adopted by the Board of Education and appropriate curriculum publications as guidelines in teaching individual course content.

 2. Implements instructional activities which will improve the physical, mental, social, and emotional health of the students.